taiscoding/knowledge-base-system/docs/faq.md

 - Privacy protection for sensitive information
 - Token intelligence for privacy-safe insights
 - Searching across different content types
+- Web interface for intuitive knowledge management
+- Keyboard shortcuts for productivity
+- Responsive design for all device sizes
 - Integration with other applications via API

 ### What programming languages/platforms are supported?
 The system is built in Python and can be used in any Python environment (3.8+).
-The API server allows integration with any programming language or platform that can make HTTP requests.
+The web interface is built with React/TypeScript and the API server allows integration with any programming language or platform that can make HTTP requests.

 ## Setup and Installation